avadheshy/notes/Devops/linux_commonds.md

 # File permissions
 ## ls -l
 This command show list of file in a particular format.
-It start with 10 characters(first char indicates file type then next 3 usre permission and next 3 group permission and last 3 for other permission).
+It start with 10 characters(first char indicates file type then next 3 user permission and next 3 group permission and last 3 for other permission).
 Each 3 character indicated read write and execute permissions.(r->read,w->writeand x->execute permission)

 ## chown -R User:group /file/dir
 This command is used for changing the ower of a file or directory. use -R in case of directory only.